-We work primarily in platinum, and 18k gold (white, yellow, and rose), as well as occasional use of sterling silver, palladium, titanium, steel etc. when the design calls for it.
+We work primarily in platinum, and 18k gold (white, yellow, and rose), as well as the occasional use of sterling silver, palladium, titanium, steel etc. when the design calls for it.

 Our precious metal settings come with a hallmark PT950 indicating the purity according to FTC guidelines.